-The council shall appoint the members of the Audit Committee and the Chairperson thereof.
+The Council shall appoint the members of the APAC and the Chairperson thereof.

-The shortlisting and interviewing of shortlisted candidates for appointment as Audit Committee members shall be conducted by a committee appointed by Council for this purpose.
-The committee shall make recommendations to Council as to which candidates should be appointed as Audit Committee members.
-The council shall have complete discretion as to whether or not to appoint all or any such recommended candidates.
+The shortlisting and interviewing of shortlisted candidates for appointment as APAC members shall be conducted by a committee appointed by Council for this purpose.
+The committee shall make recommendations to Council as to which candidates should be appointed as APAC members.
+The Council shall have complete discretion as to whether or not to appoint all or any such recommended candidates.

-To enhance the independence of the APAC, the term of reference of the office for the members must be strictly adhered to.
+To enhance the independence of the APAC, the terms of office for the members must be strictly adhered to.
 The chairperson should be appointed for a minimum of three (3) years to ensure that he/she contributes most effectively and provides stability to the APAC.

-APAC members should serve at least a minimum of three (3) years with an option by the Municipality to renew for another three (3) years, based on performance.
+APAC members should serve at least a minimum of three (3) years with an option by the Municipality to renew for another three (3) years, based on their performance.
 Recruitment of members should be staggered to prevent a loss of knowledge and skills in the APAC.
 The recruitment process of new members should be concluded at least three months in advance of the expiry of the existing members' term.
-The Chief Audit Executive and the Accounting Officer must maintain records of APAC member contracts and ensure recruitment is undertaken as mentioned above.
+The Chief Audit Executive and the Accounting Officer must maintain records of APAC member contracts and ensure that recruitment is undertaken as mentioned above.

 Rotation of members is encouraged as it enhances the independence of the APAC.
 Members of the APAC should not be contracted continuously for a period exceeding 6 years.
-After serving consecutively for six years, a cooling-off period of two years should be provided for, before appointing the same member to the APAC.
+After serving consecutively for six years, a cooling-off period of two years should be provided, before appointing the same member to the APAC.